 Yes.
-A concealed carry permit is required to carry a stun gun or Taser, except in an individual’s dwelling, place of business or on land that he or she owns, leases, or legally occupies.
+A concealed carry license is required to carry a stun gun or Taser, except in an individual’s dwelling, place of business or on land that he or she owns, leases, or legally occupies.
 The minimum age for possession is 18 years old.
-Transporting a stun gun is allowed without a permit if the stun gun is enclosed within a carrying case.
+Transporting a stun gun is allowed without a license if the stun gun is enclosed within a carrying case.
 It is illegal to carry or use a stun gun on school premises.

 Is it legal to buy or use chemical spray/pepper spray in Wisconsin?

 Yes, any non-felon at least 18 years old or minors that have permission of a parent or guardian, may purchase or possess a device that contains a combination of oleoresin of capsicum and inert ingredients but does not contain any other gas or substance that will cause bodily discomfort when acting in self-defense or defense of another.
 It is illegal to use pepper spray against a peace officer or in a crime.
 The device must have a proper label and written safety instructions for using the device or container.